CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Populations_sizes.md

 If a program or method focuses on estimating the historical Ne it is **not** useful for the context of the genetic diversity indicators.
 For instance, if historic effective population size is estimated using a pairwise Markovian coalescent (PSMC) approach, or using the software program GONE, unfortunately, it cannot be used for the Ne indicator, even if recent Ne estimates from this method are reported.

 ### Where and how is the Ne reported in a scientific paper?
 Papers reporting Ne will usually have the Ne values  in a table or in the results section.
-For example the following extract from Tallmon et al.’s (2004) study on Ne from brown bear in Sweden:
+For example, see the following excerpt from [Tallmon et al. 2004](https://wildlife.onlinelibrary.wiley.com/doi/abs/10.2193/0022-541X(2004)068[0960:GMOSBB]2.0.CO;2) study on Ne from brown bear in Sweden:

 ![](Pop_sizes_Fig3.png)